vlukashov/relay-bakery/README.md

 In the project directory, you can run:

+### `npm run graphcool:up`

+Starts a local graphcool server (requires Docker)

+### `npm run graphcool`

+Re-deploys the schema to the local graphcool server (which needs to be started earlier by `npm run graphcool:up`)

 ### `npm run relay`

-Pre-compiles the relay queries used in the app.
+Refreshes the graphql schema from the local graphcool server (saves it into ./schema.graphql).
+Then pre-compiles the relay queries used in the app.
 Run this before starting the app.

+Before running this command make sure the local graphcool server is up and running the most recent version of the schema (see `npm run graphcool`)

 ### `npm start`